-If your furnace is of a vintage that includes a pilot light, it should be kept clean burning and properly adjusted for energy efficiency and extended furnace life.
+If your furnace is of a vintage that includes a pilot light, it should be kept clean and properly adjusted to help ensure energy efficiency and extended furnace life.
 Check the standing pilot light before each heating season for proper air and fuel mixture and flame color.
-This tutorial will describe how to inspect and repair or adjust your standing pilot light for best furnace operation.
+Here is how you can inspect and repair or adjust your standing pilot light for best furnace operation.

 Inspecting the Pilot Light Flame

-To inspect the operation of the standing pilot or pilot light, proceed as follows:
+To inspect the operation of the standing pilot light:

 - Remove the furnace cover panel, which should expose the burner assembly and pilot.
 You should be able to see the flame of the pilot light.